9. Text

 <input type="text" name="<?attr OutputId(@TextProperty) ?>" value="<?attr @TextProperty ?>">

-You don't need to do anything special when using the text
+You don't need to do anything special when using the `text` type in JavaScript, as it is similar to the `String` type in JavaScript.

 <? register input @TextProperty ?>